 Students who defend their thesis prior to the end of a term may be eligible for a tuition refund.
 All requirements must be complete (which include the Application to Graduate, all paperwork from academic unit and student, and thesis is successfully submitted through the electronic site).
 Credits are pro-rated monthly and will be placed on the student's account by Registrarial Services, Student and Enrolment Services Division.
-If you are entitled to a refund, please visit the Financial Services Division website to access a Request for Refund form.
+If you are entitled to a refund, please complete the Request for Refund form.
 Eligible students can expect to receive the credit on their account approximately one month after completion of requirements.
 This policy does not apply to course-based or project students.
 Contact gradfees@usask.ca for further details.